Draeken/articles/project/role-splitter/design.md

 ### Settings
   - option to go to the next chunk after role assignement (if there were none)

+## Day Preset Component
+Is spawned by Chunk Scheduler from a list of one or many days
+### Composed of
+  - chunk card with option to change period or delete or rename
+  - "add chunk" button
+### Assisted by
+  - preset stats like number of day using it? editing this preset will create a new preset so it's not suited
+### Settings

 # Assistive Components
 ## Budget Plugin Assistance